pacokwon/nvim-config/README.md

 This contains my own ~/.vim directory

-This repository was made to motivate myself to use more `vim`, which is what all the *cool guys* use.
+This repository was made to motivate myself to use more `vim`, which is apparently what all the *cool guys* use.